Cognigy/CustomModules/docs/get-started.md

 However, in order to start this tutorial, you need the following requirements:

-- Basic Typescript / JavaScript knowledge
+- Basic TypeScript / JavaScript knowledge
 - A code editor
     - We recommend using [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432)
 - An existing Cogngiy.AI [project](https://docs.cognigy.com/docs/projects)